Jaymerist/WEB-LivingGreen-Blogs/README.md

 Bugs:
 - Drop down menus do not function as intended.
 - Tiny Living image floats out of maximum view width on large screens

+**Commit history is unavailable for this project as it was moved from a seperate directory.**